NEW YORK (PIX11) – Mr. G met the most celebrated American male ballet dancer.

 He started the Miami City Ballet in 1985.
 “Twenty-five years later it became a national and international company”

-Villella left the company somewhat abruptly last year.
-It is believed his departure was due to artistic and business differences with the Board of Trustees.
+Villella was forced out as Artistic Director of Miami City Ballet in September 2012.
+It is believed his ouster was due to artistic and business differences with Miami City Ballet’s Board of Governors.

 But, he is more than happy to be back here, where it all began.